RikkaApps/Shizuku-API/README.md

 Call `Sui.init(packageName)` before using `Shizuku` class.
 This method only needs to be called once.
 If this method returns true, means Sui is installed and available.

-For multi-process applications, call this method in every process which needs to use Shizuku API.
+For multi-process applications, call this method in every process that needs to use Shizuku API.

 ### Request permission

 Request permission is the same process [requesting runtime permissions](https://developer.android.com/training/permissions/requesting).

-A simple example of requesting permssion:
+A simple example of requesting permission:

 ```java
 private void onRequestPermissionsResult(int requestCode, int grantResult) {